Public Service Appeals

 As from 1 January 2013, the public service appeals function was transferred from the Public Service Commission to the Queensland Industrial Relations Commission (QIRC).
 All appeals previously filed in the Public Service Commission Registry are now filed in the Industrial Registry.

-If you are uncertain about whether you have a right of appeal you should refer to the Appeals Guide or contact the PSC Advisory Service by telephoning: 1300 038 472 or email: email@example.com
+If you need assistance filing a Public Service Appeal you should refer to the Appeals Guide or contact the QIRC Registry by telephoning: 1300 592 987 or email: firstname.lastname@example.org

 Appeals provide an independent and impartial avenue for public service employees to have decisions that affect them reviewed and ensure that principles of natural justice are applied in decision making.

-Under Chapter 7 of the Public Service Act 2008 (the Act), appeals may be made to the Appeals Officer for the review of certain decisions which affect public service officers and in some cases public service employees.
+Under Chapter 7 of the Public Service Act 2008 (the Act), appeals may be made to the Industrial Relations Commission Member for the review of certain decisions which affect public service officers and in some cases public service employees.

 The Act states which decisions may be appealed against, and who can appeal.
 The Act also provides information on how the process is to be conducted.

 The Commission Chief Executive also issues Directives which supplement the Act.
-The Appeals Directive (No. 02/14) provides more specific rules and requirements for the appeal process.
-The Commission has developed a Fact Sheet in relation to the Appeals Directive as a summary of recent changes.
+The Appeals Directive (No. 03/17) provides more specific rules and requirements for the appeal process.

-The Appeals officer must perform their duties independently, impartially, fairly and in the public interest without direction from the Commission, the Commission Chief Executive or a Minister.
-Chapter 3 of the Act outlines in detail the role and functions of the Appeals Officer.
+The Industrial Relations Commission Member must perform their duties independently, impartially, fairly and in the public interest without direction from the Commission, the Commission Chief Executive or a Minister.
+Chapter 3 of the Act outlines in detail the role and functions of the Industrial Relations Commission Member.

 An Appeals Guide has been designed to help parties appealing under the Public Service Act 2008 (the Act) understand the Appeal process and to assist agency representatives in responding to an Appeal.
 The guide applies to all categories of Appeals under the Act.